GOAT-Bench: Safety Insights to Large Multimodal Models through Meme-Based Social Abuse: Introduction

 However, in contrast to LLMs, the abilities and constraints of LMMs in handling relatively subjective and nuanced tasks, particularly in identifying online abusive memes within multimodal inputs, are yet to be fully explored~\citep{awadalla2023openflamingo, chen2023minigpt}.
 These tasks are integral to understanding social phenomena, demanding nuanced social judgment and decision-making skills.
-Given that LMMs are trained on extensive and diverse image-text corpora, showcasing impressive generalization skills~\citep{liu2023visual}, it becomes imperative to assess both the potential strengths and challenges they may face in addressing meme-based social abuse.
+Given that LMMs are trained on extensive and diverse image-text corpora, showcasing impressive generalization skills~\citep{liu2023visual, lin2024cofipara}, it becomes imperative to assess both the potential strengths and challenges they may face in addressing meme-based social abuse.
 This line of inquiry is especially pertinent to safety insights, focusing on how LMMs discern and process the intricate combination of visual and textual elements in a manner that is both accurate and socially conscientious so that its output does not cause harm or discomfort.

-To this end, we introduce the \benchname{}\footnote{ Goat is often depicted as evil in memes due to its historical and mythological associations with devilish figures, reflected in its unique features like horns and eyes.}, a comprehensive and specialized dataset designed to evaluate large multimodal models through meme-based multimodal social abuse. \benchname{} comprises over 6K diverse memes, encompassing a range of themes including hate speech and offensive content.
+To this end, we introduce the GOAT benchmark, i.e., \benchname{}\footnote{ Goat is often depicted as evil in memes due to its historical and mythological associations with devilish figures, reflected in its unique features like horns and eyes.}, a comprehensive and specialized dataset designed to evaluate large multimodal models through meme-based multimodal social abuse. \benchname{} comprises over 6K diverse memes, encompassing a range of themes including hate speech and offensive content.
 Our focus is to assess the ability of LMMs to accurately identify online abuse, specifically in terms of hatefulness, misogyny, offensiveness, sarcasm, and harmfulness.
 We meticulously control for the granularity of each specific meme task to facilitate a detailed analysis.
-Furthermore, we extend our evaluation to assess the effectiveness of thought chains in discerning the underlying implications of memes for deducing their potential threat to safety.
+Furthermore, we extend our evaluation to assess the effectiveness of thought chains, few-shot demonstrations, and supervised fine-tuning in discerning the underlying implications of memes for deducing their potential threat to online safety.